cpaulcook/cs2063LabsWinter2018/Lab1/README.md

 Note that font sizes should always be specified in 'sp', a scale-independent pixel.
 This is a convenient way to size fonts in Android that will ensure it stays looking good on a variety of device screens.
 For other objects you will want 'px' or density-independent pixels 'dp'.
 For more information read the [Dimension descriptions in the Android API Guide](http://developer.android.com/guide/topics/resources/more-resources.html#Dimension)

+**Deliverable 1**
+Take a screenshot of your app running (on any device or emulator).

-Finally, we won't be needing the floating mail icon so go ahead and select it and delete it from the view.
+We won't be needing the floating mail icon so go ahead and select it and delete it from the view.
 You can't delete it from the content_main.xml file however, you'll have to navigate to /layout/activity_main.xml and remove it there.
 That is because it's considered a global layout element for this activity.

 If you access the Text tab at the bottom-left of the layout editor you can locate an XML line in activity_main that states ```<include layout=@layout/content_main"/>```.
 This tells the build process to factor in the content_main.xml layout contents into main's own.